Except for the Medal of Honor, the Department of Defense never made centralized

 decide if it satisfies our criteria.

-We are very backlogged at this time, so we can not promise how long the process
+We are very backlogged at this time, so we can not promise how long it

 If you send copies of documents by US Mail, please send to the address below: